MRU-MACO-1701-004-202304/lab-instructions/lab-01-algorithms.md

 Using pseudocode, write a currency conversion algorithm that asks for the number of chickens and bills being received and outputs how many pointy rocks should be provided in exchange.

+**After you're done this exercise, push your work as you did in Step 4 of lab-00.
+Use a helpful comment ('Complete exercise 1', for example.)
+Doing these pushes as you work - especially while you're coding - is a very important habit to get into.**

 #### exercise-02

 You have created a new animal, called a **Doggo**, that's like a dog but marginally smarter - smart enough to follow simple algorithms.